 Use the side arrow to collapse the search box, so you can see more of the map, or click the expansion button (bottom right) to view the map in full-screen mode.

-Who is responsible for the free Wifi
+Who’s responsible for the free Wifi

 The University of Cambridge has also invested in the network, providing access via The Cloud in open spaces, and extending its existing education Wifi networks to all Cambridge and Anglia Ruskin students, staff and visiting academics.

-The Connecting Cambridgeshire programme is now working with Cambridgeshire & Peterborough Combined Authority, local councils and partners to increase free public access Wifi provision in public buildings, open spaces and retail centres in cities and market towns, whilst increasing availability in active village halls and community buildings in rural areas.
+The Connecting Cambridgeshire programme is currently working with Cambridgeshire & Peterborough Combined Authority, local councils and partners to increase free public access Wifi provision in public buildings, open spaces and retail centres in cities and market towns, whilst increasing availability in active village halls and community buildings in rural areas.

-If you have problems connecting to CambWifi or other queries about public access Wifi please visit our FAQ page.
+If you have any problems connecting to CambWifi or other queries about public access Wifi please visit our FAQ page.